noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   given String: AddAnything[String]  with
     def add(x: String, y: String): String = s"$x plus $y = ${Int.add(x.toInt, y.toInt)}"

-// make sure given instances are in scope using any of the following import AddAnything.{given Int} // the type has to be in scope else error
-// one of these three are preferred as idiomatic scala import AddAnything.given // import all givens import AddAnything.{given AddAnything[?]} // import all Ordering givens by type import AddAnything.{given AddAnything[Int]} // import a specific ordering givens by type

 // compiler replaces the type with a matching given candidate
 // i.e. based on type T, compiler will inject either addInt or addString def add[T](x: T, y: T)(using fn: AddAnything[T]): T =